Andreas Reyher: Works

 The school laws and methods developed during Reyher's time provided an important basis for a standardised education structure in junior schools.
 He saw to it that, for the first time in any German state, universal school attendance became legally compulsory.
 He insisted that natural sciences and citizenship be included in the curriculum.

-Another major contribution to advancing the schools system was his development of standardised curricula and his production of text books, many of which were published and distributed far beyond the frontiers of Saxe-Gotha.
+Another major contribution to advancing the school system was his development of standardised curricula and his production of text books, many of which were published and distributed far beyond the frontiers of Saxe-Gotha.

 Until the eighteenth century the schools system in Saxe-Gotha was the only one of its kind in Germany, and as the appetite for improved educational structures increased it became a template for other German states.
 There were those who said that the Duke of Saxe-Gotha's peasants were better educated than the nobility in other jurisdictions.

 The name of Andreas Reyher is also associated with the establishment of the first printing business in Gotha, and one of the oldest printing businesses in the whole Thuringia region.
 He was the publisher of numerous text books and other scholarly volumes, but also the publisher and printer of books written by himself.